Other Names for this Disease

 Poland syndrome is characterized by an underdeveloped or absent chest muscle on one side of the body, absence of the breastbone portion (sternal) of the chest muscle, and webbing of the fingers of the hand on the same side.
 The cause of Poland syndrome is not known.
 This syndrome is nearly always sporadic.
 It tends to be right sided and is more common in boys than girls.

 - Genetics Home Reference contains information on Poland syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Human Genome Research Institute's (NHGRI) mission encompasses a broad range of studies aimed at understanding the structure and function of the human genome and its role in health and disease.
 Click on the link to view the information page on this topic.